-The Partnership will allocate all CEE renounced to it by Resource Issuers with an effective date in 2023 to the Limited Partners of record on December 31, 2023 in proportion to the number of Units held.
-The Partnership will allocate any CEE renounced to it by Resource Issuers with an effective date in 2024 to the Limited Partners of record on December 31, 2024 in proportion to the number of Units held.
+The Partnership will allocate all CEE renounced to it by Resource Issuers in respect of a particular Portfolio with an effective date in 2024 to the Limited Partners of record on December 31, 2024 in proportion to the number of Units of the applicable Portfolio held.
+The Partnership will allocate any CEE renounced to it by Resource Issuers in respect of a particular Portfolio with an effective date in 2025 to the Limited Partners of record on the date of the Partnership's fiscal year ending in 2025 in proportion to the number of Units held.